Keyless Locks for Families with Special Needs Kids

-The best intervention is to invest in double sided keyless locks.
+The best way to prevent wandering is to invest in double sided keyless locks.
 These locks make use of a combination keypad and are offered in a deadbolt configuration (as well as knob and lever configurations, if that’s what you have now), to make for an easy retrofit of your existing lock.
-100% mechanical keyless locks by Lockey Systems, are the leading brand.

-The 2210DC model is a two-way keyless lock in a deadbolt format, while the 2230DC features a knob, and the 2835DC is furnished with a lever.
-With no key hole, and with exiting granted only by code, these keyless locks go a long way in keeping special needs children from escaping unnoticed.
+With no key hole, and with exiting granted only by code, these keyless locks go a long way in keeping special needs kids from escaping unnoticed.
 Just be sure you set the code to something that is not familiar to them, such as a birthday, or other number which references something they could guess.